 - This administrative approval process is slightly different at each of the three hospitals.

 - Contact information for the administrative process is contained in Part 3 of the THREB Application Form.

 - Waterloo investigators also need to submit an apllication in the online research ethics application system to ensure the application is assigned a number and a file created.

-- Once administrative approval is obtained from the hospital(s), the initial application can be submitted to the PI’s home institution and will be reviewed by both the THREB and a Waterloo research ethics committee.
+- Once administrative approval is obtained from the hospital(s), the initial application can be submitted to the PI’s home institution and will be reviewed by both the THREB and a Waterloo research ethics board.
 Communication of the combined review results to researchers will be coordinated by the PI’s home institution.

 Modifications or amendments to an approved and active research study that was reviewed through the coordinated review process will be reviewed using the THREB amendment form.